-Of all the plants in the Myrtle family, the Crape Myrtle is the most commonly used in DFW gardens.
+Of all the plants in the Myrtle family, the Crape Myrtle is the most commonly used in Fort Worth area gardens.
 These trees can grow to about 17 feet in height and will explode with one of many different shades of vibrant flowers come spring.
 The trees thrive in the hot climate of North Texas and are a common choice for public gardens and medians because of their wide variety of colors and ability to adapt to their surroundings.

 Salvia plants are available in a wide array of colors and are the easiest plants to grow in the North Texas heat.
 The plants are drought resistant and consistently attract hummingbirds.
 From the bright purple of the farinacea variety to the brilliant blue of the longispicata, the blooms can add the perfect splash of color to your garden.